 As long as your comment isn’t full of spammy links or complete gibberish, you shouldn’t have too much trouble getting it approved.

-Here are a few tips that will help you make the most of using blog comments as a networking and promotional tool.
+So, here are a few tips from us that will help you make the most of commenting as a networking and promotional tool.

 Be Nice – It’s Free!

 People are rightly precious about their blogs.
 They work hard on them.
 They spend a lot of time putting together blog posts and don’t like people coming along and taking advantage of their hard work.

 Be aware of this when you are looking for blog posts to comment on and act with respect and courtesy.

 Here are three basic guidelines to think about:

 - Be friendly, polite and add to the conversation and your comments generally get approved and published.

 - Be argumentative and state the case for the opposition and your comments will (probably) be accepted too (everyone likes a debate).